kingdonb/link-checker-gpt/README.md

 I can import this report into Google Drive and mark it up as I fix the links.

-At some point this could be improved to work as a CI check, but we will need to fix most of the links first, and find a way to make exceptions for any more that cannot be fixed.
+This nearly works as a CI check, but we will need to fix many of the links first, and find a way to make exceptions for any more that cannot be fixed.

 ### Broken feature: Sitemap Caching